SSharroufna/maze-adventure-game/README.md

 ## Game Descriptions

 This is a maze based game.
 Characters are randomly placed on each room.
 We have adeventurers( Human, Knight, Gluton, Coward ) and creatures ( Dragons, Creatures ) .
-Each have different health, power, characteris.
+Each have different health, power, attack strategy.
 In each room, there might be food or Armour.
 Food can be eaten to increase health or defense level.

 ## OOAD